 If you really think about it, not one of those ideas is true or possible.
-Approval-seeking by “doing well” is not what builds connection (it’s actually vulnerability, especially in times of struggle), other people most certainly do not have to treat us fairly (and at times they won’t, which is when our own skills in communication, boundary-setting, resilience and self-honoring choices are mastered), and conditions in the world aren’t subject to one person’s will (mine, yours, or any of the other 7 billion individuals on this planet), but rather are impacted through collective interdependence.
+Performative actions and approval-seeking is not what builds real connection (research proves vulnerability does that), other people do not have to treat us fairly and at times won’t (which is when our own skills in boundary-setting, communication, and self-honoring choices are mastered), and conditions can’t go according to views of only one of the 7 billion people on this planet all the time.

-- I want to do well because I enjoy it.
-Whether or not someone else thinks I’ve done a good job is not my motivation.
-How I feel about me is what propels me to do thing things I love.
+- Whether or not someone else thinks I’ve done a good job is not my business.
+I want to do well because I enjoy it.
+How I feel about me is what drives me to do thing things I love.

 - I accept the world as it is at any given time.
 I might not like it, and I may choose to take positive action, but I’m willing to see things as they are.

-Within each one of us is an innate ability to remove the barriers that are holding us back.
-Our thinking is often at the root of our blocks.
-Choosing new thoughts to replace the old ones can have a big impact on our brains, our bodies and our quality of life.
+Within each one of us is the innate ability to remove the barriers that are keeping us from a more fulfilling life.
+Our thinking is often at the root of our upset.
+Choosing new thoughts to replace the old ones can have a big impact on our brains, our bodies, and our quality of life.
 In the case of the annoyed commuter, for instance, new thinking might be:

-“I acknowledge the fact that there are people with a wide range of driving skills and experience behind the wheel every day.
-I choose to drive with that understanding, using caution and kindness on the road as my approach.
+“I acknowledge that people with a range of driving experience and skill are behind the wheel every day.
+I choose to drive with that understanding, using caution and kindness on the road as my approach, because I deserve to not feel frustrated.
 I can only control me and allow others the same dignity.”

-What pivots could you make in your thinking that would benefit you in your life?
+What pivots could you make in your thinking that would benefit you right now?